-The procedure was conducted in parallel with the accreditation of the study programme in Human Medical Education of the University of Geneva, foreseeing one joint on-site visit.
+The procedure was conducted in parallel with the accreditation of the study programme in Dental Medical Education of the Section de Médecine Dentaire (SMD) of the University of Geneva, foreseeing one joint on-site visit.
 Therefore the composition of the assessment panel comprised 6 members, covering both disciplines.
+The presence in the group of Prof. Michael Field, who was peer-leader in the 2006 accreditation procedure, assured continuity in the external assessment as well as an improvement-oriented approach.

-- Prof. Jan DE MAESENEER, Peer Leader (Ghent University, Belgium) - Prof. Michael FIELD (University of Sydney, Australia) - Prof. Eckhardt G. HAHN (Carl von Ossietzky Universität Oldenburg, Germany) - Prof. Anne Marie KUIJPERS-JAGTMAN (Radboud University Nijmegen, The Netherlands) - Prof. Robert A. SADER (Johann Wolfgang Goethe-Universität, Frankfurt, Germany) - Mr. Jean-Baptiste OBONI, Student (University of Lausanne, Switzerland)
+- Prof. Jan DE MAESENEER, Peer Leader (Ghent University, Belgium) - Prof. Michael FIELD (University of Sydney, Australia) - Prof. Eckhardt G. HAHN (Carl von Ossietzky Universität Oldenburg, Germany) - Prof. Anne Marie KUIJPERS-JAGTMAN (Radboud University Nijmegen, The

+Netherlands)

+- Prof. Robert A. SADER (Johann Wolfgang Goethe-Universität, Frankfurt, Germany) - Mr. Jean-Baptiste OBONI, Student (University of Lausanne, Switzerland)